FAQs

 Do you offer ketamine treatment near me?

-We currently have a physical office to offer ketamine injections in North East, MD 21901.
+We currently have a physical office to offer ketamine injections and infusions in North East, MD 21901 and coming soon to King of Prussia, PA 19406.
 We do also offer at home ketamine treatments in several states across the country.
 Please check the ’ Locations’ tab, at the top of the webpage, to see the states where we offer at home ketamine treatments.

 -